-Have you ever noticed that re-entry conversations tend to focus on commiserating?
+Have you ever noticed that conversations about re-entry tend to devolve into commiserating?

 I have.
-In fact, I was guilty of this habit for many years.
+In fact, I was guilty of this habit for maaaany years.
 My re-entry conversations often went like this:

 Ok, so my conversations weren’t exactly like that, but you get the idea.